 California Coastal Commission: 2015 Sea Level Rise Policy Guidance

-The California Coastal Commission Adopted Sea Level Rise Policy Guidance was released on August 12, 2015.
+The California Coastal Commission Adopted Sea Level Rise Policy Guidance was released in 2015, and amended with a Science Update in 2018.
 The Guidance document offers an overview of the best available science on sea level rise for California, coastal adaptation strategies, and recommended methodology for addressing sea level rise in Coastal Commission planning and regulatory actions.

 The potential impacts of sea level rise fall directly within the Coastal Commission’s (and coastal zone local governments’) planning and regulatory responsibilities under the Coastal Act.
 The Coastal Act mandates the protection of public access and recreation along the coast, coastal habitats, and other sensitive resources, as well as providing priority visitor-serving and coastal-dependent or coastal-related development while simultaneously minimizing risks from coastal hazards.
 This Guidance document has been created to help planners, project applicants, and other interested parties continue to achieve these goals in the face of sea level rise by addressing its effects in Local Coastal Programs (LCPs) and Coastal Development Permits (CDPs).

 This report includes updates to reflect newly developing science, tools, and resources for sea level rise adaptation planning.
 The most significant of these include: